DylanBarratt/LexiTrainLang/readme.md

 ## Running ANTLR Code
-In the Examples directory, the test.sh file will run the test file in ANTLR/examples with the specified grammar. ([ANTLR](https://www.antlr.org/download.html) and Java needs to be installed to run this)
+In the Examples directory, the test.sh file will run the test file in ANTLR/examples with the specified grammar. ([ANTLR](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md) and Java needs to be installed to run this)

-Download the ANTLR lib to the correct place for the test.sh file:
 ```sh
 cd /usr/local/lib
 curl -O http://www.antlr.org/download/antlr-4.0-complete.jar